aroberge/reeborg-world-creation/the-many-different-editors.md

 The syntax highlighting mode for this editor is initially set to be the same as the programming language; if code is present, the syntax highlighting is changed whether or not the first character is `#`.

-Whenever a world is loaded, or reloaded, this code is normally executed using either Javascript's `eval()` or Python/Brython's `exec()`, again based on whether or not the first character is `#`.
+Except when in world editing mode, whenever a world is loaded, or reloaded, the code in the **Onload editor** is automatically executed using either Javascript's `eval()` or Python/Brython's `exec()`, again based on whether or not the first character is `#`.
+You saw the result of this in the third world created in the previous chapter.

 This onload code can be used to specify which programming language or programming mode must be used for a given world, as well as for dynamically creating world features, including new objects represented by custom images.

-Unless some custom code is included in the other code editors \(Pre, Post, main editor, and possibly library\), you should not set the programming language or mode in the editor; this way, a learner could use your world with programs written in all of the available modes and programming languages.
+Unless some custom code is included in the **Pre **or **Post **editor, you should not set the programming language or mode; this way, a learner could use your world with programs written in all of the available modes and programming languages.